-4.4.1-1 Facilities serving the commercial fishing and recreational boating industries shall be protected and where feasible, upgraded.
+- 4.4.1-1 Facilities serving the commercial fishing and recreational boating industries shall be protected and where feasible, upgraded.
 Existing commercial fishing and recreational boating shall not be reduced unless the demand for those facilities no longer exists or adequate substitute space has been provided.
 Proposed recreational boating facilities shall, where feasible, be designed and located in such a fashion as not to interfere with the needs of the commercial fishing industry.
-(Coastal Act Section 30234)

-- 4.4.1-2 Renovation of the southern portion of the Marine Services Commercial area of the Harbor (southern portion of Planning Area 1) may include reconfiguration of the areas presently used for non-shipyard related activities such as boat storage, boat brokerages, jet-ski rentals and sales and kayak rentals to include a future boat storage area. - 4.4.1-3 To provide enhancements to boater facilities and services in the Marine Services Commercial area (Planning Area 1) construct one (1) dry stack boat storage facility building with a capacity to store up to 400 boats generally ranging in size from 20 to 40 feet.
-Other services may include ancillary marine-related administrative, professional and business offices, marine retail store, a boater lounge area, a hoist, boat maintenance area, and potentially other boat maintenance and support space.
+(Coastal Act Section 30234) - 4.4.1-2 Renovation of the southern portion of the Marine Services Commercial area of the Harbor (southern portion of Planning Area 1) may include reconfiguration of the areas presently used for non-shipyard related activities such as boat storage, boat brokerages, jet-ski rentals and sales and kayak rentals to include a future boat storage area. - 4.4.1-3 To provide enhancements to boater facilities and services in the Marine Services Commercial area (Planning Area 1) one (1) dry stack boat storage facility building may be constructed with a capacity to store up to 400 boats generally ranging in size from 20 to 40 feet.
+The existing functionality and mode of use of surface boat storage by boaters should be provided within any dry stack boat storage facility to the maximum extent possible.
+Other services may include ancillary marine-related administrative, professional and business offices, marine retail store, a boater lounge area, a hoist, boat maintenance area, and potentially other boat maintenance and support facilities.
 The existing public launch ramp and associated vehicle and trailer parking facilities shall be enhanced and maintained.
-The existing vehicle with trailer parking spaces shall be reconfigured such that all spaces meet the minimum California Department of Boating and Waterways guidelines of 10 x 40 feet.
-An adequate amount of larger vehicle with trailer parking spaces shall also be provided for the type of tow vehicles and vessels that use the launch ramp facility, as determined through the environmental review process for the coastal development permit. - 4.4.1-4 To aid and enhance water quality improvements a materials and recycling disposal station will be installed to facilitate boater drop-off of materials such as oil absorbing bilge pads. - 4.4.1-5 Renovation of the Marine Commercial area (Planning Area 4) may include the potential expansion of the two existing yacht clubs, restaurant upgrades and modifications to the Harbor Patrol offices to provide additional meeting rooms and staff office space.
+There shall be no net loss of the existing 334 vehicle with trailer parking spaces.
+The existing vehicle with trailer parking spaces shall be reconfigured such that spaces are maximized and meet the minimum California Department of Boating and Waterways guidelines of 10 x 40 feet to the greatest extent feasible while taking into consideration the demand for larger and smaller spaces.
+An adequate amount of larger and smaller vehicle with trailer parking spaces shall also be provided for the type of tow vehicles and vessels that use the launch ramp facility, as determined through the Coastal Development Permit process.

+- 4.4.1-4 To aid and enhance water quality improvements a materials and recycling disposal station will be installed to facilitate boater drop-off of materials such as oil absorbing bilge pads. - 4.4.1-5 Renovation of the Marine Commercial area (Planning Area 4) may include the potential expansion of the two existing yacht clubs, restaurant upgrades and modifications to the Harbor Patrol offices to provide additional meeting rooms and staff office space.
 Additional new private (membership) yacht clubs are prohibited.
 Public access parking shall not be reduced as a result of new development. - 4.4.1-6 Access to the Marine Services Commercial areas shall be maintained during all construction phases.
 A Construction Management Plan shall be prepared identifying the configuration of construction staging areas, temporary access routes and parking areas and will be submitted with development permit applications.